affluxis/ssjs/README.md

 AWS setup instructions

-- generate Key-Value pair and download it
+- generate Key Pairs and download it
 - run WCS with at least 2 cores, otherwise experience is going to be the worst, and you'll be able to run only AVChat
 - using PuTTY, generate .ppk file from .pem file
 - login via cmd